Damage Control Laparotomy (Trauma)

 Charting Tips

-• Count and record number of laparotomy pads placed (critical for re-look)
+• Count and record the exact number of laparotomy pads placed — this is a patient safety requirement and is mandatory for the re-look (retained foreign body).

-• List every injury identified and what was done (or deferred) for each
+• List every injury identified and what was done or explicitly deferred for each.
+A single line per injury is sufficient.

-• Document temporary closure technique and materials used
+• Document temporary closure technique and materials (ABThera, Bogota bag, wound VAC type and size).

-• {'Note massive transfusion': 'units of pRBC, FFP, platelets, cryo used intraoperatively'}
+• {'Record the massive transfusion': 'units of pRBC, FFP, platelets, and cryoprecipitate used intraoperatively and the ratio.'}

 Billing Tips